Interacting With Git’s Working Directory, Index and HEAD Mechanisms to Track, Stage, Commit and Inspect Files

 This command stages files similarly to `git add -A` except that it only stages files in the current directory and any sub directories while `git add -A` stages all files throughout the project (e.g. files in parent directories of the working tree if you’re running the command from a sub-directory)

-stage modified files and deleted files but ignore any untracked files
+git add .stage modified files and deleted files but ignore any untracked files

-git add -u (-u is shorthand for --update)
+-u is shorthand for

-info iconIf you’re interested in learning about more advanced and detail-oriented ways of staging files you should research the git add --interactive and git add --patch commands.
-I should also mention that there are various commands that you allow you to unstage files from the Index (e.g. git rm --cached, git reset, git checkout --) but I will save discussion of these and other potentially destructive commands for another post.
+git add --patch commands.
+I should also mention that there are various commands that you allow you to unstage files from the Index (e.g.

 One important thing to keep in mind is that if you stage a file to the Index but then make updates to that file before making the next commit, you will need to re-stage the file again to see the updates reflected in the commit.
 That being said, any unstaged changes that exist when you make a commit will still remain on your local disk so you can always stage those changes later.